 These basic airline passenger rights, or “fly rights,” cover areas such as ticket pricing, baggage issues, tickets and delayed and canceled flights.
 They’re enforced by the Department of Transportation.
 Get to know them and keep the knowledge handy for the next time you travel by air.

 When you pay for a flight ticket, you should know the full cost of the ticket – including government taxes and fees – as part of the DOT’s full fare advertising rule.
-You also have a right to know about all fees pertaining to baggage, meals, reservation changes or cancellations and advanced or upgraded seating before your flight.
+You also have a right to know about all fees pertaining to baggage, meals, reservation changes, cancellations and advanced or upgraded seating before your flight.

-Ticket changes and cancellations
+Ticket Changes and Cancellations

 As part of the airline passenger bill of rights, airlines must let you change or cancel your reservation within 24 hours of booking without charging a fee.
 But be sure to read the fine print.
 A non-refundable ticket could become refundable if the airline is the direct reason for your cancellation, such a nonstop flight being converted into a connecting flight.